Audit logs

 • "new_user" describes the newly created/edited or deleted user.
 It is a JSON object.

 • "machine" describes the machine.
-Currenly it logs when machine is created or destroyed.
+Currently it logs when a machine is created or destroyed.
 It is a JSON object.

 • "machine_labels" describes the machine labels.
 It is a JSON object.